notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 In each case, when the opening character is typed, the closing character will automatically be inserted, with the caret placed between the two.

 Additionally, Auto-Insert supports automatic HTML & XML tag closure.
-With this enabled, when editing HTML or XML files, after you type an opening tag, such as `<div>`, the program will automatically match it with the closing `</div>`, with the caret placed between the two tags so that content can be added.
+With this feature active, when editing HTML or XML files, after you type an opening tag, such as `<div>`, the program will automatically match it with the closing `</div>`, with the caret placed between the two tags so that content can be added.
 Matching will work even if attributes are entered while typing the opening tag.
 And if the opening tag is terminated with a slash (`/`) —such as `<hr/>` —then no matching tag is inserted.
 (In the case of `<hr>` entered without a slash, a matching close tag will still be inserted, even if unnecessary, for both HTML and XML editing.
 Consider this a push towards XML correctness in your HTML code.)

 ### Displayed Completion List